SD GCM is used in this papers:

 Attention For downscaling by SD GCM:

-1- The SD GCM version 1.0 tool can not downscale all the CMIP5 models, such as HadGEM, since this model was developed according to calendar with the 360-days, if a customer wants to use such models, he/she can make a request to Agrimetsoft, and then Agrimetsoft can do it for him/her.
+1- The SD GCM version 1.0 tool can downscale all the CMIP5 models except 2 or three such as HadGEM.
+It's due to this model was developed according to calendar with the 360-days, if a customer wants to use such models, he/she can make a request to Agrimetsoft, and then Agrimetsoft can add it to SD GCM.

 2- All the input files for GCM models should be in daily scale, as well the station data of the case study has daily scale.

 3- The format of CMIP5 models are in nc (NetCDF) format file.

 4- With the unregistered version of SD GCM, you can evaluate the methods( Delta, QM, and EQM) but you can not save the result data.
 For complete using of SD GCM, you should buy a license key.